SwidaSaeed/SQL_project/README.md

 Using the world_db dataset, multiple analytical scenarios were completed

 ## World_db ER Diagram
+**If you are working on mySQL Workbench, you can get access of the schema without creating your own one.**
 ![Alt text](images/world_database_er.png)

 ## Example Queries

-You can get access to more queries with the world_db_analysis.sql file.
+You can get access to more queries with the world_db_analysis.sql file available in the repository.

 ### Count cities in USA